 Here are the three dangers of being an overthinker:

-And rumination can set you up for a vicious cycle that is hard to break.
-Ruminating wreaks havoc on your mental health.
-As your mental health declines, your tendency to ruminate increases.
+And rumination can set you up for a vicious cycle that is hard to break: Ruminating wreaks havoc on your mental health, and as your mental health declines, your tendency to ruminate increases.

-Research shows overthinkers believe they're helping themselves by rehashing their problems in their heads.
-But studies show analysis paralysis is real.
+Research shows that overthinkers believe they're helping themselves by rehashing their problems in their heads.
+But studies also show that analysis paralysis is real.

-Overanalyzing everything interferes with problem-solving.
-It will cause you to dwell on the problem rather than look for solutions.
+Overanalyzing actually interferes with problem-solving.
+It will cause you to dwell on a problem rather than seek solutions.

-Even simple decisions, like choosing what to wear to an interview or deciding where to go on vacation, can feel like a life-or-death decision when you're an overthinker.
-Ironically, all that thinking won't help you make a better choice.
+Even simple decisions, like choosing what to wear to an interview or deciding where to go on vacation, can feel like life-or-death when you're an overthinker.
+And ironically, all that thinking won't help you make a better choice.

 But sleeping later may not help, because overthinking also impairs the quality of your sleep.
 You'll be less likely to fall into a deep slumber after you've been thinking about the same thing over and over again.

-Whether you've put off buying a house for 10 years because you can't find the perfect one, or you struggle to be productive because each choice you make takes up too much of your time, overthinking can drag you down.
+Whether you've put off buying a house for 10 years because you can't find the "perfect" one, or you struggle to be productive because each choice you need to make takes up too much of your time, overthinking can drag you down.a

 But the good news is, you don't have to be an overthinker forever.
-You can take steps to stop overthinking everything.
+You can take steps to stop.
 Using new strategies and developing new skills can help you make good choices in a timely manner with less distress.